 - Students with accessibility requirements.
 These students should inform the Honors Office and contact Accessibility and Disability Services to make arrangements.

-Honors students will be assigned to the premier double occupancy, or shared, bedrooms within a suite configuration.
+Honors students will be assigned to the premier double occupancy, or shared, bedrooms within a suite configuration in Chanticleer Hall.
 Roommate requests will be restricted to University Honors students.
 Each single-gender suite has a private bathroom for its residents and private, swipe-card access.
-Each floor in the honors community will have a resident adviser, one or two quiet study rooms and a community living-room style lounge.
+Each floor in the honors community will have a RA, one or two quiet study rooms and a community living-room style lounge.